Watch Kim Kardashian Lose Her Cool When La La Anthony Pierces Her Ear - E! Online

 What are friends for?
 Kim Kardashian just revealed that La La Anthony pierced her ear, and it did not exactly go according to plan.

 Kim posted some lavish behind-the-scenes clips from her pajama party photoshoot, which celebrated the launch of her silky SKIMS Jacquard collection, out March 23.
-She invited her sisters Kourtney Kardashian and Khloe Kardashian, as well as La La and several friends, to pose on the set, which featured a chandelier and banquet table with champagne and French fries.
+She invited her sisters Kourtney Kardashian and Khloe Kardashian, as well as La La and several friends, to pose on the set, which featured chandeliers and a banquet table with champagne and French fries.

 Backstage, however, Kim K. needed a hand for some last-minute styling help.